 In this unit, students work on multiple tasks integrating concepts of mathematics and software development.
 Students connect two-dimensional lines and systems of equations algebraically and graphically using programming.
 Animation is used to show students that the graph of a linear function is the set of all ordered solutions plotted on a plane.
 Students use a powerful graphing program to get a deeper understanding of the solution to a system of two linear equations.
-Tasks allow students to explore real life problems that require them to solve a system of two linear equations.
-Students focus on systems of equations and systems of inequalities.
-Students learn to solve an introductory Linear Programming problem to summarize everything that was learned in this unit.
-This unit's tasks also focus on Standards of Mathematical Practice by providing multiple opportunities to instill understanding by having students make sense of problems and persevere in solving them, reason abstractly and quantitatively, and attend to precision.
+Students will explore real life problems that require them to solve a system of two linear equations.
+Certain tasks focus on systems of linear inequalities.
+Students will solve an introductory Linear Programming problem to summarize materials learned in this unit.
+This unit's tasks also focus on Standards of Mathematical Practice by providing multiple opportunities to have students make sense of problems and persevere in solving them, reason abstractly and quantitatively, and attend to precision.